 (Wow!
 What a confusing definition.
-I don't recommend reading PMBoK Guide to learn Risk management)
+I don't recommend reading PMBOK Guide to learn Risk management)

-This guide is not an academic theory in a vacuum.
+This course is not an academic theory in a vacuum.
 I collected all my knowledge and experience through the lens of a Project Manager who did not manage risks in a systematic way.
 I put a lot of practical and actionable suggestions you can use at once.

 Discover possible implementations of Risk Management on a project.

 Get ready to use risk management framework

 Master a simple Risk Management Plan that you can immediately apply on your project